 About half of this order is composed of upstanding men who commit charitable deeds and are true believers.
 The other half is a front for the Perfectionists, including Walker himself.
 The legitimate monks are unaware of what is going on under their noses.

-Because there are no religious leaders on board, Captain Archer is charged with performing that task.
+Because there are no religious or spiritual leaders on board, Captain Archer must perform those tasks.
 This includes everything from officiating at weddings

 It is unclear who fills in when Jonathan finally dies, but it is not a stretch to assume that the successor captain would do so.
 In The Three of Us, that’s Charles Tucker IV; in Everybody Knows This is Nowhere, that’s canon character Lorian Cyrus Tucker.